NicholasOuassil/Nanosensor-Brain-Imaging/README.md

     * This file should be saved as a `.mat` file
 4. Explore your data in MATLAB by double clicking on `currentDataset`
     * Double Clicking on any field that has a value in blue will open a spreadsheet with that data

+Once you have your data in the workspace you can directly play with your data by clicking on the file of interest.

 More tutorial details to follow!